Skip to main content

 DISABLEDCaching turned off server-side

-For revalidation, client cache-control headers, and automatic invalidation details, see Cache Control and Revalidation.
+For revalidation, cache-control headers, eviction, and automatic invalidation, see Cache Control.

 Your clients sign requests with their own Tigris credentials, and TAG forwards them to Tigris as-is — it never sees or stores your secret keys.
 After a client's first request, TAG learns derived signing keys from Tigris (encrypted with AES-256-GCM), so it can validate subsequent requests locally without calling home.

-For the full authentication flow, authorization lifecycle, proxy header security, and endpoint validation, see Security and Access Control.
+For the full authentication flow, authorization lifecycle, and credential setup, see Security and Access Control.

 Monitoring